Magdalene College, Cambridge: Main site

-Porter's lodge and First Court
+Porters' lodge and First Court

-Situated on the north-east side of Magdalene Street is the porter's lodge.
-It is the place where mail to members of the college is delivered and distributed.
-Past the gatehouse by which the porter's lodge is situated lies First Court.
+Situated on the north-east side of Magdalene Street is the porters' lodge, where mail to members of the college is delivered and distributed.
+Past the gatehouse by which the porters' lodge is situated lies First Court.
 The First Court was the earliest court to be built.
 From 1760 the Court was faced with stucco, but most of the buildings were restored in a project between 1953 and 1966.
-The chapel was the first to be built around 1470, while the gatehouse including the porter's lodge and the street-front of the college did not exist until 1585.
+The chapel was the first to be built in around 1470, while the gatehouse including the porters' lodge and the street-front of the college did not exist until 1585.

 The chapel lies in the north range of First Court, and its original construction dates to 1470-72.
-However, later renovation works meant that little of the original chapel other than the original roof remains.
+However, restoration works meant that little of the original chapel other than the original roof remains.
 Since the college is dedicated to Mary Magdalene, much of the chapel's artwork describes her story.
-The glass windows on the eastern wall of the chapel are entirely dedicated to the encounters between Mary Magdalene and Jesus Christ around the time of the crucifixion of Jesus: anointing Jesus with her jug of ointment, watching the crucifixion, weeping at the tomb and recognising Jesus after his resurrection.
-Compared to most other Cambridge colleges of medieval origin, Magdalene's chapel is much smaller in line with the college's relatively small population.
+The glass windows on the eastern wall of the chapel are dedicated to the encounters between Mary Magdalene and Jesus Christ around the time of the crucifixion of Jesus: anointing Jesus with her jug of ointment, watching the crucifixion, weeping at the tomb and recognising Jesus after his resurrection.
+Compared to most other Cambridge colleges of medieval origin, Magdalene's chapel is smaller in line with the college's relatively small population.
 Despite its smaller size, however, the chapel's physical proportions are in keeping with those of other medieval Oxbridge college chapels, reflecting the traditional layout of Solomon's Temple: the ratio of Magdalene's antechapel, choir, and sanctuary (1:4:2) matches that of the Temple's porch, holy place, and holy of holies.
 In 2000, the chapel received a new Baroque-style pipe organ built by Goetze & Gwynn.